 It provides an exclusive western Mediterranean experience to a few of the oldest mosaic decorations of the period in relation to those found in Sicily.

-Heritage Malta has announced that currently, the roman villa is open on Tuesdays, Saturdays and Sundays from 10:00 to 16:30.
+Heritage Malta has announced that currently, the Roman Villa is open on Tuesdays, Fridays Saturdays and Sundays from 10:00 to 16:30.

 Closed on 24, 25 and 31st December, 1st January and Good Friday.